jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 ::

-    # Tell me the number of spikes
     >>> print(f"There are {int(sum(spk_in))} total spikes out of {len(spk_in)} time steps.")
-    "There are 85 total spikes out of 200 time steps."
+    There are 85 total spikes out of 200 time steps.

 ::

-    # Now show me the spikes
     fig = plt.figure(facecolor="w", figsize=(8, 1))
     ax = fig.add_subplot(111)